mmottaqii/DeepPTM-Prep/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE_LINK) file for details.
+This project is licensed under the MIT License

 ## Contact